A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Introduction

 and show that ZO with this stochastic two-point feedback has the same convergence rate as ZO with the two-point feedback scheme in \eqref{eqn:TwoPoint} for deterministic problems (P).
-Similarly, \cite{duchi2015optimal} further analyzed the above oracle in a mirror descent framework and showed a similar convergence speed.
+Similarly, \cite{duchi2015optimal} further analyzed the oracle in \eqref{eq: two_stochastic} in a mirror descent framework and showed a similar convergence speed.
 Stochastic one-point and two-point feedback schemes with improved convergence rates have also been studied in \cite{gasnikov2017stochastic}.
 However, these stochastic two-point feedback schemes assume that the data sample $\xi$ is controllable, i.e., one can fix the data sample $\xi$ and evaluate the function value at two distinct points $x$ and $x+\delta u$.
 This assumption is unrealistic in many applications.
 For example, in reinforcement learning, controlling the sample $\xi$ requires applying the same sequence of noises to the dynamical system and reward function.
-Hence, two-point feedback schemes with fixed data sample can be impractical.
-To address this challenge, \cite{hu2016bandit,bach2016highly} proposed a more practical noisy two-point feedback method that replaces the fixed sample $\xi$ in \cref{eq: two_stochastic} with two independent samples $\xi, \xi'$.
+Hence, two-point feedback schemes with fixed data samples can be impractical.
+To address this challenge, \cite{hu2016bandit,bach2016highly,akhavan2020exploiting} proposed a more practical noisy two-point feedback method that replaces the fixed sample $\xi$ in \eqref{eq: two_stochastic} with two independent samples $\xi, \xi'$.
 Its convergence rate was shown to match that of the stochastic one-point feedback $\widetilde{\nabla} f(x) = \frac{u}{\delta}F(x + \delta u, \xi)$.
-Still though, this two-point feedback method with independent data samples produces gradient estimates with lower variance.
-Therefore, an additional fundamental question we seek to address in this paper is the following: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item {\em (Q2): Can we develop a stochastic one-point feedback that achieves the same practical performance as that of the noisy two-point feedback? } \end{itemize}
+Still though, this two-point feedback method with independent data samples produces gradient estimates with lower variance compared to the conventional one-point feedback method.
+Therefore, an additional fundamental question we seek to answer in this paper is: \begin{itemize}[topsep=0pt, noitemsep, leftmargin=*] \item {\em (Q2): Can we develop a stochastic one-point feedback that achieves the same practical performance as that of the noisy two-point feedback? } \end{itemize}